 - “Damage” refers to destruction to the rental unit that occurs because of abuse or negligence by a tenant during the course of the tenancy and can affect usefulness, value, normal function of the rental unit.
 Pet damage (heavily stained and ripped carpet), broken tiles, hole in the wall, broken windows and missing fixtures are all examples of damage.

-The Law on Security Deposits in Idaho
+Security Deposits and Tax Filing in Idaho

 Tips for Idaho Landlords on the Right Practices for Security Deposits